-There are 2 Class III Intermittent Watercourse (Unnamed) that flow through the parcel approximately from the northwest portion, to the southeast portion.
+There are a few watercourses on the properties, no work will take place in or near them.
 A minimum of 100-foot setbacks will be maintained from all waterways.

-Will there be a loss of any wetland or streamside vegetation?
+• Will there be a loss of any wetland or streamside vegetation?
 If yes, describe where, total area, and type of vegetation lost.